jonathom/detect_deforestation/README.md

 The aggregated imagery time series are loaded as `stars` objects from their directories.
 They are plotted to get an idea of what we are dealing with here.
-The monthly aggreagtion can be seen on the left, the quarterly aggregation on the right.
+The monthly aggregation can be seen on the left, the quarterly aggregation on the right.

 ``` r